Denver Gold: 1985 season recap

 In hopes of getting into the playoffs, Spedding hired Houston Gamblers offensive coordinator Mouse Davis for the 1985 season.
 Rumors had actually abounded that Davis was coming to Denver for much of the latter part of the 1984 season.
 Davis was the chief advocate of the Run & Shoot offense in the USFL and had implemented the system in Houston that helped make Jim Kelly a superstar.

-Davis brought in former Chicago Blitz QB Vince Evans.
-Evans split time with Bob Gagliano, a 4th string QB under Morton.
-Neither QB was great running the offense, but good schemes by Davis and talent at the other spots shot the Gold up to 4th in the league in offense.
+Davis acquired former Chicago Blitz quarterback Vince Evans, who shared playing time with Bob Gagliano, a fourth-string quarterback under Morton.
+Although neither quarterback was particularly effective in leading the offense, Davis's offensive schemes and the team's strength at other positions helped the Gold finish fourth in the league in total offense.

 Unfortunately, just after Davis took over, the USFL announced that it would switch to a fall schedule for the 1986 season.
 Spedding was one of two owners (the other being Tampa Bay Bandits owner John F. Bassett) to vote to stay on a spring schedule, knowing that the Gold could not even begin to go head-to-head with the Broncos.
 His guess proved right.
 While the Gold had been one of the USFL's attendance leaders, fans in the Denver area were not about to abandon the Broncos.
 Despite finally getting into the playoffs with an 11–7 record, the Gold's attendance crashed from over 20,000 to 14,400 fans per game.

 As a result, despite finishing second in the Western Conference, they were forced to play on the road against the lower-seeded Memphis Showboats under pressure from ABC.
 The network, who had considerable influence over the USFL due to the structuring of the league's television contract, did not want the embarrassment of having a game played in a near-empty stadium.
 The Gold were shelled 48–7.